 2.Class 3, Class 4 or Class 6 Felony

-Contact an attorney to fight on your behalf.
+Don't stand alone when the “victim” is a police officer Contact an attorney to fight on your behalf.

 Adams County Second Degree Assault on a Peace Officer: Why You Need a Criminal Lawyer for Charges Involving the Police

 The Colorado Judicial System and District Attorneys have no compassion when it comes to assaulting a police officer in Adams County.
 People view officers / deputies as a source of protection.
 When that source is threatened in any way, emotions run high.
 This is why the punishment is so severe.
 You need a skilled criminal defense attorney who is familiar with these types of cases and who knows the best way to present a strong defense.
-At the O’Malley Law Office, we have over 40 years of combined experience handling Assault cases.
+At O'Malley and Sawyer, we have over 40 years of combined experience handling Assault cases.
 Judges and DAs work with the police every day, so they operate under a bias.
-Don’t stand alone in the courtroom when the “victim” is a police officer.
+Don't stand alone in the courtroom when the “victim” is a police officer.
 You need an advocate to promote your side of the story and create a strong defense.